As an Amazon Associate I earn from qualifying purchases.

 What You’ll Need

-2 cups leftover, cooked oatmeal – I used cold oatmeal out of the fridge.
+Leftover, cooked oatmeal – I used cold oatmeal out of the fridge.
 Warm oatmeal would be easier to mix, but a potato masher is great for breaking up cold oatmeal.

-1 tbsp. baking powder – Make sure it’s fresh or newer.
+Baking powder – Make sure it’s fresh or newer.
 Old baking powder doesn’t work as well, if at all.

-3 large eggs – These can be cold or room temperature, whatever you have handy.
+Large eggs – These can be cold or room temperature, whatever you have handy.

-1 tsp. pure vanilla extract – Make sure this isn’t vanilla flavoring.
+Pure vanilla extract – Make sure this isn’t vanilla flavoring.
 Vanilla extract is made with real ingredients, while vanilla flavoring is made with synthetic ingredients.

-How To make Oatmeal Pancakes
+How To Make Oatmeal Pancakes

 Stir or whisk together all the ingredients in a large mixing bowl.
 Make sure to smoosh any larger clumps of oatmeal.

-Your finished batter should have all the clumps worked out of the cold oatmeal, but still be clumpy from the oats themselves.
+Your finished batter should have all the clumps worked out of the cold oatmeal, but still, be clumpy from the oats themselves.

 Cook as you would normally cook pancakes, in a skillet or pancake maker.
 Serve topped with your favorite pancake toppings.